Sammyjo20/lasso/.github/README.md

 ### Introduction

-Lasso is a Laravel package designed to make your deployments faster and easier.
-One problem developers have is dealing with their built assets (Webpack/Laravel Mix).
-Do you store them in Git?
+Deploying Webpack assets in Laravel can be a nightmare.
+One problem developers have is dealing with their built assets (created by Webpack/Laravel Mix).
+Do you store them in version control?
 Do you deploy them on the server?
-Each of these solutions for assets can cause headaches for the developer, including merge conflicts and slowing down servers.
+What if I'm working with a team?

+Lasso is a Laravel package designed to take the headaches out of deploying assets to your servers.
+It works great on load balanced environments too.

 ### What does Lasso do?

-Lasso compiles your assets on your local machine or in Continuous Integration and then uploads the assets to a Laravel Filesystem (Flysystem).
-On deployment, Lasso will then download those assets from the Filesystem.
+Lasso compiles your assets on your local machine or within Continuous Integration (e.g GitHub Actions) and then uploads the assets to one of your Laravel Filesystems.
+During deployment, Lasso will then download your assets from the filesystem.
 It uses Git to keep track of the last asset bundle created, as well as automatically cleans old bundles.

 ## Installation